Russula foetens

 -

-The Stinking Brittlegill was described in 1796 by Christiaan Hendrik Persoon, who established its currently accepted scientific name Russula foetens.
+The Stinking Brittlegill was documented in 1796 by Christiaan Hendrik Persoon, who established its currently accepted scientific identification as Russula foetens.